vios-s/tsaftarislab.github.io/_pages/about.md

 ---
 title: "About"

+excerpt: "Tsaftaris' Collaboratory is part of the Institute for Digital
+          Communications in The School of Engineering at The University of Edinburgh."
+header:
+  overlay_filter: 0.75
+  overlay_image: homepage.jpg

 layout: splash
 permalink: /
 ---
-Tsaftaris' Collaboratory is part of the Institute for Digital Communications in The School of Engineering at The University of Edinburgh.

 Our research interests are machine learning, deep learning, medical image analysis (medical image computing), and image processing.
 Core research application domains are computer aided diagnosis in medicine and computer vision in agriculture (e.g. plant phenotyping, precision agriculture, agritech and indoor farming).

-## Highlighted publications
-{% include publications/about.html %}

 ## News
 * **A DREAMy MICCAI 2020 Tutorial**: Sotos will be giving a tutorial